RedBearLab/RBL_CC3200/README.md

   http://redbearlab.com/getting-start-with-cc3200/

-## Install the Add-on Package
-**(*Only if you are using __WiFi Micro__ or Energia version 0101E0015)**

-To start doing your own firmware development for the CC3200 boards, follow these steps:

-1. Download and install the [Energia](http://energia.nu/download/) on your PC.
+To start doing your own firmware development for the CC3200 boards, download and install the [Energia](http://energia.nu/download/) on your PC.
-2. Clone or download the RedBearLab CC3200 add-on package for Energia.
-3. Navigate to "Energia/hardware/cc3200", copy the file "boards.txt" and the folder "variants" to under the path "\<Energia installing path\>\hardware\cc3200", replacing the existing "boards.txt" and merging the folder "variants".
-It whould not change the existing boards' configuration.
-4. Now you can select the RedBearLab CC3200 Wi-Fi boards on Energia IDE.

 ## Install USB CDC Driver (Windows Only)